 How it works (in 1 minute)

-The main day-reading areas on Terceira
+The main areas to read the day on Terceira

 URBAN SOUTH